 That’s why when someone has even a discrete plastic surgical procedure, we may not know what has been done specifically, but we can spot that there is some sort of difference in the person’s face as a whole.

-You can draw a line right down the middle of our face – going down the middle of the forehead, nose, lips and chin, and the features on either side roughly match each other.
+You can draw a line right down the middle of our face – going down through the forehead, nose, lips and chin – and the features on either side roughly match each other.
 Note: roughly!

-For example, look at the picture of Uma and George, showing how faces are not perfectly symmetrical (but, in their case, still looking pretty good!).
+For example, look at the picture of Uma and George, showing how faces are not perfectly symmetrical, though, in their case, still looking pretty good.
 The centre picture is their real face, just as it is; the left image shows the left sides mirrored; and the right image shows the right side of their face mirrored.

-While everyone’s face does vary, there is still a pattern of geometry and mathematics at work, giving us a guide as to how a face is proportioned – and indeed the whole body follows a “proportion formula”.
+While everyone’s face does vary, there is still a pattern of geometry and mathematics at work, giving us a guide as to how a face is proportioned; indeed the whole body follows a “proportion formula”.

-For example, take your eyes – your face’s width is about “five eyes wide”.
+Take your eyes, for example – your face’s width is about “five eyes wide”.
 There is “one eye’s width” between your eyes.